 Any number of dangerous driving behaviors can lead to a reckless driving charge, and if you are charged with speeding 25 miles per hour over the posted speed limit, you’ll be charged with reckless driving in addition to speeding.

 A conviction for Colorado reckless driving is no small matter.
-It is a class 2 misdemeanor traffic offense which carries a possible penalty of between 10 and 90 days in jail and/or fines of between $150 and $300, with harsher penalties for subsequent convictions.
+It is a class 2 misdemeanor traffic offense that carries a possible penalty of between 10 and 90 days in jail and/or fines of between $150 and $300, with harsher penalties for subsequent convictions.
 Your driving record will take a hit of 8 points for a first offense, and combined with other traffic convictions, can result in a license suspension.
 A reckless driving conviction is also considered a habitual traffic offender strike.
 If you are convicted of three major traffic offenses (8 points and above) in a seven-year period, you will lose your driver’s license for five years.
-If the reckless driving resulted in serious injury or death, the consequences will match the seriousness of such a tragic outcome.
+If reckless driving resulted in serious injury or death, the consequences will match the seriousness of such a tragic outcome.

 How to Beat a Reckless Driving Charge

-As with any other criminal charge, prosecutors must prove beyond a reasonable doubt that you committed the offense of reckless driving in order to obtain a conviction.
+As with any other criminal charge, Colorado Springs prosecutors must prove beyond a reasonable doubt that you committed the offense of reckless driving in order to obtain a conviction.
 As with any other criminal charge, they need solid evidence and credible witnesses in order to prove your guilt.

 If the officer based your reckless driving charge in whole or in part on your alleged speeding, a good defense attorney can attack the accuracy of the radar gun the officer used to clock your speed.
 Such devices are far from perfect and if they are not properly calibrated, recalibrated, and maintained, they can produce incorrect readings.